-House plants aren’t just great to look at but do much for the home and health.
+Houseplants aren’t just great to look at but they do so much for the home and your health.
 Homes always have some amount of dust, grime and impurities that we breathe daily and that can adversely affect our health.
 Indoor air pollutants are considered to be of grave environmental risk to people.
 When we live and work in places where air stagnates and is full of contaminants, sick building syndrome results, characterised by eye and ear infection, nausea, headaches and more.

 Almost 90% of our time is spent within our home.
-Wood, furnishings, paints, mold keep leaching toxic chemicals over a period of time.
-Although it might not be possible to identify all contaminants and take individual precautions, one natural and non intrusive way of doing this is by adding potted plants to the home decor.
+Wood, furnishings, paints, and mold keep releasing toxic chemicals over a period of time.
+Although it might not be possible to identify all contaminants and take individual precautions, one natural and non-intrusive way of doing this is by adding potted plants to the home decor.
 Plants and the microbes they carry, remove carbon dioxide, clean heavy impurities, improve mental and emotional health and reduce blood sugar and stress.

 1. SPIDER PLANT

-Spider plants are easy to grow and maintain, and great for beginner enthusiasts.
+Spider plants are easy to grow and maintain, which means that they are great for beginner enthusiasts.
 They thrive on indirect sunlight, have shoots that grow on the tip of them and eventually give rise to many more spiderettes or baby spider plants that can be in turn grown around.

 The plant removes pollutants such as xylene and formaldehyde present in wall paints and cleaning agents.